 NASA / ESA / STSCI / T.RECTOR, NRAO / SCIENCE PHOTO LIBRARY NASA / ESA / STSCI / T.RECTOR, NRAO / SCIENCE PHOTO LIBRARY

 Helix Nebula.
-Hubble Space Telescope image of the Helix planetary nebula (NGC 7293).
+Hubble Space Telescope image of part of the Helix planetary nebula (NGC 7293).
 This comprises shells of gas cast off a Sun-like star near the end of its life.
-The colours are due to gases in the shells being ionised by radiation from the central star that ejected them.
+The colours are due to gases in the shells being ionised by radiation from the star (not seen) that ejected them.
 The blue colour comes from oxygen and the red from hydrogen and nitrogen.
-Despite its ring shape, it is thought that the nebula is actually a cylinder aligned end on to Earth.
+The spoke-like structures, which all point to the central star, are thought to have formed by the action of the star's wind on the ejected gases.
 This is one of the nearest planetary nebulae to Earth, lying 650 light years away in the constellation Aquarius.
-It is 3 light years in diameter, and appears half a Moon-width wide.

 Model release not required.
 Property release not required.